nanvel/blog/2020/07/ruby.md

 External iterator - when the client controls the iteration (we call next when we need the next element, raises `StopIteration` when no more elements).

 Internal iterator - when the iterator controls the iteration.

+Lambda - a function that can be manipulated as objects.

 ## Libs